mabdullah2971/Portfolio/Salary Survey Analysis/README.md

 The dataset underwent cleaning and preprocessing before analysis.
 The data cleaning involved extensive code, so I separated the cleaning process into its own file.
 This allowed me to keep the analysis code clean and focused on the actual analysis without the data preparation details.
-The analysis code explains the methods used to meet the stated objectives.
+The code files include the explanations behind the methods used to meet the stated objectives.

 ## Results: